Inari Sushi (Inarizushi – いなり寿司)

 Here are some of my favorite ways to serve them as part of a lunch or dinner.

-- With a side of miso soup and Japanese watercress salad for a light and healthy meal.
+- With a side of miso soup and Japanese watercress salad for a meal that’s on the lighter side.

 - Make it a sushi party!
 Serve them on a plate with spicy tuna rolls, California rolls, and different flavors of onigiri.